Skip to Main Content

 About The Book

-Two orphan siblings with truly terrible luck battle an evil celebrity chef in this uproarious illustrated middle grade romp with the dark humor of A Series of Unfortunate Events and The Beast and the Bethany.
+Two orphan siblings with truly terrible luck battle an evil celebrity chef in this “bitingly humorous and appealingly weird” (Publishers Weekly) illustrated middle grade romp in the vein of A Series of Unfortunate Events.

 It’s hard to imagine things could get worse after one’s parents die in a greenhouse explosion.
 But that is precisely what happens to Basil and his younger sister, Dahlia.
 They escape from the social worker who wants to split them up to different foster homes by jumping off a moving train, only to find themselves wounded (Dahlia) and bedraggled (Basil) and without a soul to care for them.
 What’s more, they’re lost in the wilds of New York City.